Vitamin C – Benefits, Sources, Supplements & Dosage

 How Much Vitamin C Do I Need?

 Taking too little of the vitamin can result in deficiency and its associated issues including tiredness, bone pain, muscle weakness and low mood.
-Taking too much is unlikely to be harmful but may cause stomach pain, diarrhoea and flatulence.
+Taking too much is unlikely to be harmful but may cause stomach pain, diarrhea and flatulence.

 According to the Health Service Executive, adults need at least 80mg of vitamin C per day.
 Vitamin C cannot be stored for a reasonable length of time in the body, so people need it in their diet every day.
 It is recommended to take a supplement every day with a vitamin C dosage of up to 1,000mg.